-Based upon the Black-Scholes calculation, share-based compensation expense related to employee and non-employee stock option grants totaled \$55,000 and \$65,000 for the three months ended March 31, 2011 and 2010, respectively.
-The unamortized expense as of March 31, 2011, was approximately \$285,000 employee and non-employee outstanding stock option grants.
-The impact of the total share-based compensation expense on basic/diluted earnings per share was less than half a cent for both the three months ended March 31, 2011 and 2010.
+Based upon the Black-Scholes calculation, share-based compensation expense related to employee and non-employee stock option grants totaled \$270,000 and \$250,000 for the nine months ended September 30, 2011 and 2010, respectively.
+The unamortized expense as of September 30, 2011, was approximately \$905,000 for employee and non-employee outstanding stock option grants.
+The impact of the total share-based compensation expense on basic/diluted earnings per share was \$0.01 for both the nine months ended September 30, 2011 and 2010.

 On March 10, 2011, SGRP's Compensation Committee authorized an award of 100,000 shares of restricted SGRP common stock as additional compensation to Gary S. Raymond, the Company's Chief Executive Officer and President.
-The restricted shares vest 20,000 shares a year over the next five (5) year, starting on March 10, 2012 and continuing through March 10, 2016, provided Mr. Raymond continues to be so employed by the Company on the applicable vesting date.
+The restricted shares vest 20,000 shares a year over the next five (5) years, starting on March 10, 2012 and continuing through March 10, 2016, provided Mr. Raymond continues to be so employed by the Company on the applicable vesting date.
 If Mr. Raymond leaves such employment, he will lose his right to receive any unvested shares.
-The compensation expense related to these restricted shares will be amortized, by the Company, over the five (5) year vesting period starting April 1, 2011.
+The compensation expense related to these restricted shares will be amortized by the Company over the five (5) year vesting period starting April 1, 2011.
+The Company recorded a compensation expense of \$23,400 for the period ended September 30, 2011, for these restricted shares.